Arithmetic D-modules on locally noetherian formal schemes: Differentials and Smoothness

 We next prove (i) in the general case.
 Since the assertion to be proven is of local nature we may assume $f$ factors

-in which $g$ is quasi-\'etale and $p$ is the natural projection.
+in which $g$ is quasi-\'etale and $p$ is the canonical projection.
 There is a commutative diagram

 in which the square is Cartesian.
 Since $p$ is smooth, $F_{\cY/\cS}$ is finite and flat, and by base change the same is true for $p_2$.
 Since $F_{\cX/\cS}=h\circ p_2$ it suffices to show that $h$ is flat.
-Again by base change $\niv{g}{q}$ and $p_1$ are quasi-\'etale, and in particular quasi-unramified; then since $g$ is quasi-\'etale, $h$ is quasi-\'etale as well.
+Again by base change $\niv{g}{q}$ and $p_1$ are quasi-\'etale, and in particular quasi-unramified; then since $g$ is quasi-\'etale, $h$ is quasi-\'etale as well by proposition \ref{prop:quasi-smooth-sorites} (vii).
 In particular $h$ is quasi-smooth, and therefore flat, as required.

 We assume finally that if $f$ is formally of finite type, and show that $F_{\cX/\cS}$ is finite.
 Again the assertion is local and we may assume $f=p\circ g$ with the same diagram as above.
-By the first part of the argument we know that $F_{\cY/\cS}$ is finite, so by base change so is $p_2$, and the assertion follows if we show that $h$ is an isomorphism.
-We claim that $h$ is of finite type.
+By the first part of the argument we know that $F_{\cY/\cS}$ is finite, so by base change $p_2$ is also finite.
+It thus suffices to show that $h$ is finite.
 In fact it is formally of finite type since $g$ is, and its construction shows that it is an adic morphism; the claim then follows by \cite[I Prop.
-10.13.1]{EGA}.
-Since $h$ is quasi-\'etale and of finite type it is \'etale, and since it is also radicial it is an open immersion by proposition \ref{prop:etale-and-radicial}.
-On the other hand $F_{\cX/\cS}$ and $F_{\cY/\cS}$ are universal homeomorphisms, and it follows first that $p_2$ is a universal homeomorphism, and second that $h$ is a universal homeomorphism.
-We conclude that $h$ is a surjective open immersion, i.e. an isomorphism. \end{demo}
+10.13.1]{EGA}. \end{demo}

 I do not know if there are quasi-smooth morphisms $\cX\to\cS$ such that $F_{\cX/\cS}$ is not finite.